fenago/ml-scikit-keras-tensorflow/labs/lab_3.md

 what your classifier is doing and why it is failing, but it is more difficult and time-consuming.
-For example, let's plot examples of 3s and 5s (the `plot_digits()` function just uses Matplotlib's `imshow()` function; see this chapter's Jupyter notebook for details):
+For example, let's plot examples of 3s and 5s (the `plot_digits()` function just uses Matplotlib's `imshow()` function; see this lab's Jupyter notebook for details):

 ``` {data-type="programlisting" code-language="python"}
 cl_a, cl_b = 3, 5